 Mia Simms is a Washington DC native and local media personality whose goal is to create a better tomorrow by serving the community though acts of service today.

-In May of 2013 Mia joined the ranks of Virginia Tech alumna, with a Bachelor’s of Science in Sociology with double minors in African and African American Studies.
+In May of 2013 Mia joined the ranks of Virginia Tech alumna, with a Bachelor of Science in Sociology with double minors in African and African American Studies.

 During her undergrad years Mia worked as a teacher’s aide in local elementary schools, as a resident advisor, a semester as a student-teacher with the High Tea Society‘s after school enrichment program, as DJ and journalist for the local radio affiliate WUVT Blacksburg, and ran her own locally renowned blog, Southern Fashionista—which includes her adventures exploring the fashion and entertainment world of Southwest Virginia and Washington, DC.

-Encouraged by a forming trend in her life, Mia enrolled in Montgomery College’s AAS program for Early Childhood Instruction and Education, with the goal of forming her own education institution.
-With this degree competed by December 2017, and a nonprofit board of industry experts, Mia is well on her way to enrolling students of her own early childhood institution which will open Fall 2018.
+Encouraged by a strong sense of service and her growing dedication to affect change in the Montgomery College’s AAS program for Early Childhood Instruction and Education, with the goal of forming her own education institution.
+With this degree competed by December 2017, and a nonprofit board of industry experts, Mia is well on her way to enrolling students of her own early childhood institution in the next 12-18 months.

 Disclaimer: The opinions and sentiments expressed on this website and its’ affiliated pages are my own exclusively and do not reflect the opinions of my present or previous employers or their affiliates.